Shigeaki Hattori

 Shigeaki Hattori (服部 茂章, Hattori Shigeaki) was a Japanese professional race car driver and team owner based in the United States.
 As a driver, he competed in the CART and IndyCar Series, and the NASCAR Craftsman Truck Series.

-As an owner, Hattori owned Hattori Racing Enterprises, which competes part-time in the NASCAR Craftsman Truck Series, ARCA Menards Series, ARCA Menards Series East, and ARCA Menards Series West.
-HRE also has competed part-time in the Xfinity Series in the past.
+As an owner, Hattori owned Hattori Racing Enterprises, which competed full-time in the NASCAR Craftsman Truck Series.
+HRE also has competed part-time in the Xfinity Series, ARCA Menards Series, ARCA Menards Series East, and ARCA Menards Series West in the past.
 The team has fielded cars for Johnny Sauter, Alex Bowman, Austin Hill, Max McLaughlin, Brett Moffitt, Sergio Pena, Ross Kenseth, Jesse Little, and Ryan Truex.
 His race team won the 2018 NASCAR Camping World Truck Series championship with Brett Moffitt.

-He was not related to Naoki Hattori, whom he briefly raced against in CART.
+Hattori was not related to Naoki Hattori, whom he briefly raced against in CART.

 Early life

-Shigeaki Hattori was born in Okayama, Japan on November 3, 1963.
+Hattori was born in Okayama, Japan on November 3, 1963.

 Racing career

 Prior to moving to the United States, Hattori won the Formula Toyota championship in 1994.